Pot Holder Sewing Tutorial

 Measurements

-You can use this tutorial to make pot holders of any size, especially since they cut to squares.
-But I took the time to choose a size that is appropriate for most pots.
+You can use this tutorial to make pot holders of any size, large or small!

-Lastly, cut one rectangle piece of material that is 6 inches in length and 2 inches in width.
+Lastly, cut one small rectangle piece that is 6 inches in length and 2 inches in width.

 Video Tutorial